310mc/https-310mc.github.io-tl/source/_posts/birthday_story/kanata_es.md

             	{% bubble Kanata %}
               i'm only joking. there's no need to make that face~

-              ehehe. you planned something for my birthday, didn't you?
+              ufufu. you planned something for my birthday, didn't you?

-              you look surprised. heheh~ i can see through everything, you know~
+              you look surprised. fufu~ i can see through everything, you know~
 				{% endbubble %}
 			</div>
 			<div data-tab="1b-r" style="display: none">